 The purpose of PhD training is for the student to develop the ability to function as an independent researcher.
 This includes maintaining steady progress toward completing the degree and the development of critical research skills and knowledge.
 This responsibility is shared among the student, his or her Major Advisor, the TAC and the Graduate Program.
 Once a student has entered their sixth year of study (including time on LOA), unless they have already received permission to write, the student's Program Executive Committee will appoint an ex-officio member to the student's Thesis Advisory Committee from the Program Executive Committee or another designated member of their program faculty.
-The student or any member of the Thesis Advisory Committee may, at any time, request that the Graduate Program appoint an ex-officio member.
-The Promotions Committee, at their discretion, may place an ex officio member representing the Promotions Committee on the student's TAC to monitor the student's progress toward the degree.
+The student or any member of the Thesis Advisory Committee, at their discretion, may place an ex officio member representing the Promotions Committee on the student's TAC to monitor the student's progress toward the degree.